 And just like a map that traces out every tiny alley as well as every superhighway, the fly connectome shows connections within the fruit fly brain at every scale.

 Once the connections were fully mapped, the team wanted to make it useful to the thousands of scientists conducting research in the field.
 To address this need, PNI research scientist Arie Matsliah, second author on the flagship paper, together with Sterling and a team of PNI developers, developed the FlyWire Codex.
 Matsliah calls it “Google for the connectome.”
 With the Codex, anyone with internet access can navigate every neuron and synaptic pathway in the brain map, without having to download massive amounts of data or knowing any advanced data analysis techniques.
-It has been already used by 10,000 people worldwide, with thousands of new searches processed daily.
+It has been already used by 10 000 people worldwide, with thousands of new searches processed daily.

 The humble fruit fly

 “It might surprise people that flies have brains, but they do,” said Seung.
 “And their brains have neurons, and while their neurons don’t look exactly the same as ours, they do look more or less like trees, like human neurons.
 It’s amazing.
-Our last common ancestor might have been half a billion years ago, and yet fruit flies have recognizable neurons and the same neurotransmitters we have: glutamate, acetylcholine, dopamine.”
+Our last common ancestor might have been half a billion years ago, and yet fruit flies have recognisable neurons and the same neurotransmitters we have: glutamate, acetylcholine, dopamine.”

 Most of us don’t think about fruit flies unless they’re circling over our bananas.
 With a whole body that’s basically a speck, their brains are almost incomprehensibly tiny – about 750 microns across, 350 microns tall, and 250 microns deep.
 That’s significantly smaller than a poppy seed.

-But this tiny insect has many behaviors that our larger, more complex bodies share, from complicated actions like communicating with romantic partners to simpler ones like moving rapidly, navigating, foraging for food, avoiding predators, responding to light and dark — indeed, fruit flies were responsible for the discovery of circadian rhythms, which spawned a whole field of brain and behavioral science.
+But this tiny insect has many behaviors that our larger, more complex bodies share, from complicated actions like communicating with romantic partners to simpler ones like moving rapidly, navigating, foraging for food, avoiding predators, responding to light and dark – indeed, fruit flies were responsible for the discovery of circadian rhythms, which spawned a whole field of brain and behavioural science.

 Six different Nobel Prizes have honoured 10 researchers studying D. melanogaster, including the 1995 Nobel Prize in Physiology or Medicine for Princeton’s Eric Wieschaus, who discovered the genes controlling embryonic development in fruit flies, and which were later found to be important in cancer research as well.

 “Fruit flies are a wonderful model organism, because it’s quite small, but at the same time it has very complex behaviors,” Dorkenwald said.
 “As humans, we can relate to how male fruit flies sing to females, how they court them and follow them, and the competition between them.”
-Fruit fly behavior and physiology have been studied extensively for more than a century, so researchers have a wealth of pre-existing knowledge to tie to this new connectome of neurons and synapses.
+Fruit fly behaviour and physiology have been studied extensively for more than a century, so researchers have a wealth of pre-existing knowledge to tie to this new connectome of neurons and synapses.

 ‘A massive, interdisciplinary effort’